OSGeo/OSGeoLive-doc/overview/kosmo_overview.rst

 Desktop GIS
 ~~~~~~~~~~~

-Kosmo - Desktop is a general Desktop-GIS.
-Using extra extensions allows
+Kosmo - Desktop is a user friendly, desktop GIS application which allows you to explore, edit
+and analyse spatial data from a variety of databases, vector and raster formats.

+Kosmo - Desktop follows OGC standards and provides excellent topology integrity.
-customizing it for specific purposes.
+It's plug-in architecture enables it to be easily customised for specific purposes.

-It's designed for the average GIS user, with special emphasis on user-friendly
-interface (quite similar to the most famous and wide used commercial desktop GIS).
-It's open source and provides users with the most useful tools to explore,
-edit and analyze spatial data.
-All of it by observing the OpenGIS standards and
-applying high efforts to maintain the data topology quality.

-It's the first component of a series of developments oriented to be a complete
-spatial data infrastructure that will be made available to the entire community.

 .. image:: images/screenshots/1024x768/kosmo.jpg
   :scale: 50 %